 - Events.
 Visiting various events can get you new contacts.
 Make sure your SDRs participate in business-related conferences to search for new clients.

 - Personalized content.
 If you want to engage more clients, personalized content is a must.
 If you are not sure what content your customers need, you can always turn to content development services by OMI.

 Key Sales Development Representative Skills to Master

 The effectiveness of SDRs directly depends on how many leads they move through the sales pipeline.
-If you are an SDR or would like to join the position, here are some top skills to develop in order to succeed.
+If you are an SDR or would like to join the position, here are some sales development representative skills to develop in order to succeed.

-- Active listening.
-Every member of the sales team, including SDR, should be a good listener and identify customer’s key needs and pain points.
+Every member of the sales team, including SDR, should be a good listener and identify customers’ key needs and pain points.
+The sales development rep is responsible to qualify as many leads as possible.
+Therefore, it is important to understand what the potential client needs and fulfill their requirements with the business products or services.
 This is the only way to find out whether these leads can become your clients.

-- Conversational skills.
-As an SDR, your job is to build strong relationships with potential customers and draw their attention to your business.
+The sales development representative is responsible to understand the potential customer business and qualify the leads.
+Strong communication is an important sales development representative skill to build strong relationships with potential customers and draw their attention to your business.
 Analyze your leads and learn how to communicate with different people across various channels.

-- Coachability.
-Alongside with self-awareness, SDRs should analyze their strengths and weaknesses and understand when it’s time to learn something new.
+Alongside self-awareness, SDRs should analyze their strengths and weaknesses and understand when it’s time to learn something new.
 Gather feedback from managers to figure out what needs to be improved.

 Adding sales development to your processes will help you ensure your team is reaching out only to leads that are likely to convert into real sales.
 If you want to learn more about the sales development representative role in your business, keep track of the OMI blog for our next article on SDR.